What is the Pink Cloud Syndrome in Addiction Recovery?

 Many popular 12 step meeting groups such as Alcoholics Anonymous or Narcotics Anonymous will introduce their new members to the concept of the pink cloud.
 However, it’s primary shortcoming is that it could make an individual feel guilty about their newly found positivity in recovery.
 The most important preventative measures a person can take in recovery is to set realistic expectations, apply the new skills they’ve learned in rehabilitation and regularly attend 12 step meetings or another support group.
 Seeking the friendship of a recovery coach or a sponsor can also be an excellent measure to take in recovery because these figures support accountability and are experienced interventions to help make good choices.

 Since opening our doors in 1991, Lifeskills South Florida has become one of the leading drug and alcohol rehabs in the Fort Lauderdale area.
 We offer treatment for addictions and other co-occurring disorders (often referred to as dual diagnosis) in both residential and outpatient settings.
 Our primary goal is to prepare you for life after treatment.
 At Lifeskills South Florida, you will gain the knowledge and the tools necessary to reach recovery and stay there.
-To learn more about enrolling at Lifeskills South Florida, please contact our admissions office at 844-749-1560 or complete our contact form.
+To learn more about enrolling at Lifeskills South Florida, please contact us.